 K-1 Fiancé Visa Overview

 A K-1 visa, or a fiancé visa is a nonimmigrant visa issued to an alien who wishes to enter the U.S. for the purpose of marriage to a U.S. citizen.
 The “K” visa category for fiances of U.S. citizens and their accompanying minor children (K2 visa) was created to speed up the immigration process of bringing a fiance to the United States for marriage.
+The K1 visa was established by Public Law 91-225 in 1970.

 This K visa spares fiances a long separation from their intended spouse, while continuing their processing for permanent resident status, or immigrant status, after the marriage takes place through adjustment of status.